nodebox/seed/_docs/graphics.md

 Here's an example using relative coordinates:

-<iframe src="/embed/-L0yhos5xKBplkyguQTm"></iframe>
+<iframe src="/embed/-L4umPG9KBplkyguQTmy"></iframe>

-Try to decrease the amount of paths generated (change `{{ path * 300 }}` to `{{ path * 3 }}`) to see how this works.
+Try to decrease the amount of paths generated (change `{{ path|repeat(300) }}` to `{{ path|repeat(3) }}`) to see how this works.
 Every path is one line, going down.
 To generate a line, we first move to the center using the `M` move to command: `M150,5`.
 We then use relative line command "`l`" to move down.
 Here we change the X position randomly but never the Y position.
 Y always goes down with a constant offset, but X can fluctuate, resulting in overlapping lines creating this structure.

 Here's an example that uses absolute coordinates.
-Again, try changing `{{ path * 150 }}` to a smaller value and gradually increasing it to see what's going on:
+Again, try changing `{{ path|repeat(150) }}` to a smaller value and gradually increasing it to see what's going on:

-<iframe src="/embed/-L0yjzqujMm8H79NoJAh"></iframe>
+<iframe src="/embed/-L4umpKVMm8H79NoJAhw"></iframe>

 Here again we use a small viewBox to limit the coordinates to a grid.